AlierPM/blog/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog] <a name="about-project"></a>
+# 📖 Blog <a name="about-project"></a>

-> In this project we implement a class with some methods, but we  do it by doing test-driven development (TDD).

-This blog is a functional website that show the list of  posts and empower readers to interact with them by:
+> This blog is a functional website that show the list of  posts and empower readers to interact with them by:

 - [x] adding comments